delveccj/CSC395_Fall24/ads-service/readme.md

 ### Step 5: Show the Dots on a Map!

 1. **Mapping**: Use a JavaScript mapping library like **Leaflet.js** to show flight positions on a map.
-2. Can we do it?
+2. **Prize Time** Can we do it?
+There's a special prize if you do 🏆